 Chapter 7 - Social Welfare

-What is the means test to qualify for a Child Support Grant?
+What is the means test to qualify for a Care Dependency Grant?

-The process for applying for the Child Support Grant is the same as for all other grants.
+The process of applying for a Care Dependency Grant is the same as for all other grants.

 The following documents are required for the application:

 Proof of the income and if you receive the care dependency grant, the primary caregiver must ensure that the child:

 When does the Care Dependency Grant stop or lapse?

 The Care Dependency Grant will be stopped in any of the following situations: